Carlos Santana Player Props: Pirates vs. Padres

-The Pittsburgh Pirates and Carlos Santana, who went 0-for-4 last time in action, take on Yu Darvish and the San Diego Padres at PNC Park, Tuesday at 7:05 PM ET.
+The Pittsburgh Pirates, including Carlos Santana and his .487 slugging percentage over his past 10 games, battle starter Blake Snell and the San Diego Padres at PNC Park, Wednesday at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Marlins.
+In his most recent game, he racked up three hits (going 3-for-5 with a home run and two RBI) against the Padres.

 Carlos Santana Game Info & Props vs. the Padres